WordPress/performance/plugins/webp-uploads/readme.txt

 This plugin adds WebP support for media uploads within the WordPress application.
 WebP images will be generated only for new uploads, pre-existing imagery will not be converted to WebP format.
 By default, WebP images will only be generated for JPEG uploads, only the original uploaded file will still exist as a JPEG image.
 All generated image sizes will exist as WebP only.
 If you wish to change this behaviour, there is a checkbox in `Settings > Media` that - when checked - will alter the behaviour of this plugin to generate both JPEG and WebP images for every sub-size (noting again that this will only affect newly uploaded images, i.e. after making said change).

+_This plugin was formerly known as WebP Uploads._

 == Installation ==

 = Installation from within WordPress =